-In the complex world of AIArtificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of… More and data scienceData science combines statistics, computer science, scientific methods, and business knowledge to analyze, model, and predict using data.
-The data science toolkit can be used… More, asking simple, pointed questions can help guide an AI initiative to actual bottom-line results.
+In the complex world of AI and data science, asking simple, pointed questions can help guide an AI initiative to actual bottom-line results.
 There is much hype about the economy-transforming information revolution and AI/machine learning technologies.
 But assessing how to bring AI to business doesn’t require an understanding of the umbrella of AI disciplines.
 While many are groundbreaking, most don’t help drive revenue.

 A simple question can be a litmus test for businesses looking to either buy an AI platform or hire a team of data scientists.